The Power of Good-Bye: Background and release

-Between 1996 and the release of this song's associated album in 1998, Madonna went through a number of "life-changing experiences" including giving birth to her daughter Lourdes, interest in Eastern mysticism and Kabbalah, as well as playing the title role in the film adaptation of the musical Evita (1996).
+Between 1996 and the release of this song's associated album in 1998, Madonna went through a number of "life-changing experiences" including giving birth to her daughter Lourdes Leon, interest in Eastern mysticism and Kabbalah, as well as playing the title role of Eva Perón in the film adaptation of the musical Evita (1996).
 A year later, following the promotion of the Evita soundtrack, she started working on Ray of Light; the album would reflect her changed perspectives about life.
 Madonna wrote songs with William Orbit, Patrick Leonard and Rick Nowels.

-In the meantime, Madonna had written "The Power of Good-Bye" with Nowels; it was one of the nine songs they had written for the album.
+Madonna wrote "The Power of Good-Bye" with Rick Nowels; it was one of the nine songs they had written for the album.
 Nowels had always wanted to work with Madonna, admiring her previous work with Leonard, Stephen Bray as well as Nile Rodgers.
-The songwriter was in New York for the Grammy Awards, and during a shopping expedition in Barneys, he met Madonna.
+The songwriter was in New York for the 39th Annual Grammy Awards, and during a shopping expedition in Barneys, he met Madonna.
 Nowels commended the singer on her songwriting skills, being later invited to Los Angeles for writing sessions.
 According to Lucy O'Brien, author of Madonna: Like an Icon, "[Nowels] was struck by [Madonna's] lyric writing", admitting that, "It was deep, poetic and intelligent.
 When she's on and at her best she's on a par with Joni Mitchell or Paul Simon".
 He also stated that the singer's songwriting prowess was benefited from her "voracious reading".
 Three songs from their sessions were selected for the final track list, "The Power of Good-Bye", "Little Star" and "To Have and Not to Hold".